seatable/seatable-admin-docs/docs/upgrade/upgrade-manual.md

     Open your docker-compose.yml file and search for `seatable/seatable-enterprise:{tag}`.
 Replace the {tag} with the latest version and save the file.

-    No execute these commands, to pull and start the newest version.
+    Now, execute these commands to pull and start the newest version.

     ```bash
     docker compose pull